ahmedelemamn/ahmedelemamn.github.io/_posts/2025-01-02-Initializing-a-HashiCorp-Vault-Instance-with-Let's-Encrypt-Certificates.md

 ---
 layout: post
-title: "My HashiCorp Vault journey: Initializing a HashiCorp Vault Instance with Let's Encrypt Certificates"
+title: "Initializing a HashiCorp Vault Instance with Let's Encrypt Certificates"
 date: 2025-01-01 08:25:00 +0000
 categories: [DevOps, Hashicorp]
 tags: [DevOps, Hashicorp, vault]
 ---
-# Introduction

-This post documents my journey with HashiCorp Vault as part of my HashiCorp studies.
-I’ve encountered numerous use cases for secure secret management, particularly when deploying containers and Kubernetes in my homelab.
-These practices help enhance my DevOps skills and support network automation integrations.

-## Initializing a HashiCorp Vault Instance with Let's Encrypt Certificates

 When starting with HashiCorp Vault, I decided to take on a challenge and use Let’s Encrypt certificates to implement signed certificates from the outset.
 Below, I’ve outlined the process I followed to get Vault up and running with this configuration.